lucapette/web/content/writing/estimations-done-right.md

 happens.
 I do not disagree with that, but I prefer to apply the following principle instead:

-> Strive for perfection, but accept that done is better than perfect
+> Strive for perfection, but accept that done is better than perfect.

-The balance between ideal and real world scenario is important and it should always be taken into account. _Virtus in media stat_.
+The balance between an ideal and real world scenario is important and it should always be taken into account. _Virtus in media stat_.

 In the ideal world, all features would require "a small diff", have a perfectly